-This article on the migration of physical machines to the VMware virtual environment will be a two-part series.
+This article on the migration of physical machines to the VMware virtual environment will be a three-part series.

 In this first part, we will take a look at the following: